ATTENTION: This job expired Feb. 24, 2014 and is no longer linked from the job list.

 Volunteer field assistant, Pig-tailed macaques, Peninsular Malaysia

-We are looking for field assistants for a long-term project investigating the migration patterns and behaviour of pig-tailed macaques (Macaca nemestrina).
+We are looking for field assistants for a long-term project investigating the behaviour of pig-tailed macaques (Macaca nemestrina).

 The study will be conducted in the Segari Melintang Forest Reserve, Perak, Peninsular Malaysia.
 The work of the field assistant will include radio-tracking and behavioural data collection on the macaques as well as faecal sample collection for hormone and genetic analyses.